apollographql/apollo-server/docs/source/integrations/plugins-event-reference.md

 * Request lifecycle events are associated with the lifecycle of a specific request.
   * You define responses to these events _within_ the response to a `requestDidStart` event, as described in [Responding to request lifecycle events](./plugins#responding-to-request-lifecycle-events).

-> With one exception, all plugin methods in Apollo Server 3 are `async`.
-The exception is `willResolveField`, which is called much more frequently than other plugin methods.
+> With two exceptions, all plugin methods in Apollo Server 3 are `async`.
+The first exception is `willResolveField`, which is called much more frequently than other plugin methods.
+The second exception is `schemaDidLoadOrUpdate`, where making the method `async` would introduce unclear ordering semantics around method executions.

 ## Server lifecycle events